 Note: This is a strong dilution of essential oils so if you plan to use it on children, I suggest doubling the amount of coconut oil to make a half-strength version.

 I took to my big fat book on essential oils as well as Valerie Worwood’s book and read that is was useful for sleep and bronchitis.
 While interesting, that was not enough.

 Then, at the Organic Facts website found this:

-If you are suffering from cough, cold and related congestion, you should try Cedarwood Oil to alleviate the irritation.
+If you are suffering from cough, cold, and related congestion, you should try Cedarwood Oil to alleviate the irritation.
 It is an expectorant and efficiently eliminates coughs and removes phlegm from the respiratory tracts and lungs, thereby relieving congestion.
-It also gives relief from headaches, red and watery eyes, and other symptom of coughs and colds.
+It also gives relief from headaches, red and watery eyes, and other symptoms of coughs and colds.